San Diego California, USA Travel Guide

 Mexican flavors with chili, lime, cilantro, cumin.
 California cuisine emphasizes fresh, light, fusion-style dishes.
 Asian influences are strong.

 Baja-style Mexican food is prominent.
-Little The italian republic has authentic Italian.
+Little The italian language republic has authentic Italian.
 Gaslamp Quarter has upscale international.
 Convoy Street is an Asian cuisine hub.

 A Baja-style cuisine staple.